tidalcycles/Tidal/tutorial/tutorial.md

-shape         | wave shaping distortion, a pattern of numbers from 0 for no distortion up to 1 for loads of distortion (watch your speakers!) sound         | a pattern of strings representing sound sample names (required) speed         | a pattern of numbers from 0 to 1, which changes the speed of sample playback, i.e. a cheap way of changing pitch vowel         | formant filter to make things sound like vowels, a pattern of either a, e, i, o or u.
+shape         | wave shaping distortion, a pattern of numbers from 0 for no distortion up to 1 for loads of distortion (watch your speakers!) sound         | a pattern of strings representing sound sample names (required) speed         | a pattern of numbers from 0 to 1, which changes the speed of sample playback, i.e. a cheap way of changing pitch unit          | a pattern of words specifying the unit that the `speed` parameter is expressed in.
+Can either be 'rate' (the default, percentage playback rate), 'cycle' (cycle/n), or 'secs' (n seconds) vowel         | formant filter to make things sound like vowels, a pattern of either a, e, i, o or u.
 Use a rest (~) for no effect.

 # Continuous patterns